 Save those seeds!
 Although pumpkin seeds are slimy when you first carve them out, they clean up nicely and can be used for lots of activities.
 You can glue the dried seeds onto paper or your pumpkin in a nice design.
 You can have a pumpkin seed counting contest.
 And, of course, you can toast them and make a delicious pumpkin seed snack.

 Pumpkin Mask and Other Printables

 If you don't have any real pumpkins on hand or you're looking for a more mess-free pumpkin activity, our pumpkin printables are the way to go!
 Print out this mask for your child to color or decorate.
-And have your kids boost their math skills with a pumpkin counting printable and their reading and critical thinking skills with a pumpkin facts worksheet.
+And have your kids boost their math skills by counting pumpkin seeds and their reading and critical thinking skills with a pumpkin facts worksheet.

 Those with a green – or orange – thumb in your family, will love to grow pumpkins.
 Save the seeds after you carve your pumpkins, clean the pulp off, and lay the seeds out in a single layer to dry out for one month.
 Then you can either save the seeds in an envelope to plant late next spring or you can plant them indoors and transplant your pumpkin outside when it's warmer again.
 Pumpkins need at least six hours a day of direct sunlight to grow.
 Maybe by next fall, you'll have a giant pumpkin!